Alignment-free Raw Video Demoireing: Experiments

-DemMamba is trained using the AdamW optimizer, with $\beta_1$ set to 0.9 and $\beta_2$ set to 0.999.
+\textbf{Training Details.} DemMamba is trained using the AdamW optimizer, with $\beta_1$ set to 0.9 and $\beta_2$ set to 0.999.
 We employ a multistep learning rate schedule, with the learning rate initialized at $4 \times 10^{-4}$.
-DemMamba is trained for 50 epochs using a batch size of 8 on 2 NVIDIA Tesla H800 GPUs.
+DemMamba is trained for 100 epochs using a batch size of 8 on 4 NVIDIA Tesla A800 GPUs.
 For the structure in DemMamba, the numbers of FASTMG, SMB, and TMB are all set to 4.
 The weighting coefficient in SMB($\alpha_1$) and TMB($\alpha_2$) are both set to 0.5.
-In CAB, we set the squeeze factor $\gamma$ between the two convolutional layers to 3.